lpikora/bing-wallpaper-daily-mac-multimonitor/README.md

 ### Using launchd (recommended way)

-1. Copy `com.bing-wallpaper-daily-mac-multimonitor.plist` or `com.bing-wallpaper-daily-mac-multimonitor-uhd.plist` (for UHD 4K images) to `~/Library/LaunchAgents/`
+1. Copy `com.bing-wallpaper-daily-mac-multimonitor.plist` to `~/Library/LaunchAgents/`

 2. Copy `bing-wallpaper.sh` to `~/bing-wallpaper.sh`

-3. Run `launchctl load -w ~/Library/LaunchAgents/com.bing-wallpaper-daily-mac-multimonitor.plist` or `launchctl load -w ~/Library/LaunchAgents/com.bing-wallpaper-daily-mac-multimonitor.plist` in terminal (it can ask for permitions for the first time)
+3. Run `launchctl load -w ~/Library/LaunchAgents/com.bing-wallpaper-daily-mac-multimonitor.plist` in terminal (it can ask for permitions for the first time)

+Tip: use `com.bing-wallpaper-daily-mac-multimonitor-uhd.plist`for UHD 4K images

 #### How it works?